themis-project/themis-checker-server/README.md

 See [themis-checker-result](https://github.com/aspyatkin/themis-checker-result).

 ## Configuration
-To run service checker, a bunch of environment variables should be specified:
+Several environment variables should be specified to run service checker process:
 ### `BEANSTALKD_URI`
 A connection string for Beanstalk server.
 ### `TUBE_LISTEN`
-A tube to listen for commands from the central server.
+A Beanstalk tube to listen to commands from `Themis Finals` server.
 ### `TUBE_REPORT`
-A tube to report operation results to the central server.
+A Beanstalk tube to report operation results to `Themis Finals` server.
 ### `LOG_LEVEL`
 An optional service checker log level.
 One of `DEBUG`, `INFO`, `WARN`, `ERROR`, `FATAL` or `UNKNOWN`.
 Default is `INFO`.
 ### `STDOUT_SYNC`